 can WILL make these huge improvements if you follow the advice here.

-The end result was that I got none wrong on one logical reasoning section of my actual LSAT, and only one wrong on the other.
+On test day, I answered every single LR question correctly.
 This accounts for about 10 raw points.
-Without those 10 points I would have gotten a scaled score of 166 rather than a solid 177.
+Without those 10 points, I would have gotten a scaled score of 166 rather than a solid 177.

 Here’s what I did: